-Best Overall For Mid-Handicappers: Cleveland RTX4 Wedge
+Best Overall for Mid-Handicappers: Cleveland RTX4 Wedge

-Best Budget Option: Cobra King Black Wedge
+Best Budget Wedge: Cobra King Black Wedge

-A new golf wedge can transform a golfer’s game around the greens, helping them reduce the distance of their par putts or increase the number of birdie chances per round.
+A new wedge can transform a golfer’s game around the greens, helping them reduce the distance of their par putts or increase the number of birdie chances per round.

-Last updated on 2020-12-03.
+Last updated on 2022-07-03.
 The links are affiliate links.
 Product images are served from Amazon Product Advertising API.